Naveen-babu1/sidekick-ai/README.md

 Press `Ctrl+Shift+A` to open a GitHub Copilot-style chat panel.
 Ask questions, get explanations, or request code improvements.

 ### 🔍 Instant Code Explanations
-ight-click selected code and choose "Explain Code" or press `Ctrl+Shift+E` to get a clear explanation.
+Right-click selected code and choose "Explain Code" or press `Ctrl+Shift+E` to get a clear explanation.
 Perfect for understanding complex algorithms or unfamiliar codebases.

 ### 🔧 Intelligent Refactoring
 Right-click selected code and choose "Refactor Code" to get AI-powered improvements.
 From performance optimizations to readability enhancements.